deopurkar/deopurkar.github.io/teaching/ag2021/index.md

 # Announcements

-1. Here is the [classwork for week 6](classwork06.pdf).
-Reports due on [gradescope](https://www.gradescope.com/courses/280699) by Thursday, Sep 2.
+## Midterm information

-2. The midterm exam will be a take-home exam.
+1. The midterm will be a take-home exam.
-    It will be available on Gradescope from Monday, September 20, 6am to Tuesday, September 21, 9pm.
-    After you access it, you will have 3 hours to complete it and upload your answers back on Gradescope.
+2. The exam will be available on Gradescope from Monday, September 20, 6am to Tuesday, September 21, 9pm.
+After you access it, you will have 3 hours to complete it and upload your solutions to Gradescope.
-    I do not expect you to LaTeX your solutions; handwritten is fine.
-    It will cover the material up to week 6.
-    You may refer to the textbook or notes, but no other sources (including anything on the internet).
+3. You may refer to our collective notes, your own notes, or the listed references (Shafarevich and Gathman).
+You may not search for the answers on the internet.
+You may not contact any other person/entity for help.
+4. Please do not discuss **anything** about the exam with any of your classmates about the exam until Wednesday morning.
+This includes even small exchanges like "The exam was easy", "I think I messed up question 3.", etc. No exam talk!
-    Here are some [practice questions](AGMidtermPractice.pdf) and here is [the midterm exam from 2019.](midterm2019.pdf)
+5. Here are some [practice questions](AGMidtermPractice.pdf) and here is [the midterm exam from 2019.](midterm2019.pdf)

 # Links